 But if the requests are coming from Canada, China, Cuba, or Chile, your content needs to travel a lot of distance before they reach where they need to be displayed.
-Moreover, if many users are requesting for the same content at the same time, the server gets bogged down and may take more time in managing the load and queuing up responses.
+Moreover, if many users request the same content simultaneously, the server gets bogged down and may take more time to manage the load and queue up responses.
 Quite naturally, the speed of content delivery is affected as a result.
 The website may experience higher latency and longer page-load time.

 This is where CDN comes in.

-A content delivery network or content distribution network (CDN) is a wide network of servers spread throughout the globe.
-The static assets and dynamic content of your website are cached and saved in all these servers.
+A content delivery network or content distribution network (CDN) is a vast network of servers spread throughout the globe.
+The static assets and dynamic content of your website are cached and saved on all these servers.

 Contentstack is a headless CMS platform that enables faster content delivery through its reliable web framework, cache policies, and several other features.
-It has always ranked amongst the fastest content delivery platforms available in the market.
+As a result, it has always ranked amongst the fastest content delivery platforms available in the market.

-Additional Resource: Interested in setting up a CDN of your own for your Contentstack websites, refer our Set up a Content Delivery Network for Contentstack-powered Websites guide.
+Additional Resource: Interested in setting up a CDN of your own for your Contentstack websites?
+Refer to our Set up a Content Delivery Network for Contentstack-powered Websites guide.

-Apart from the major benefits of using a headless CMS, here are some other benefits that you get by using CDN-enabled Contentstack.
+Apart from the significant benefits of using a headless CMS, here are some other services that you get by using CDN-enabled Contentstack.

-- Better reliability and response times: When a page request is made, the content is fetched and delivered from the nearest server, rather than from the original server.
-This ensures that content is always available and is delivered even in cases of high visitor traffic, intermittent spikes as well as server outages, resulting in better customer experience and satisfaction.
+- Better reliability and response times: When a page request is made, the content is fetched and delivered from the nearest server rather than from the original server.
+This ensures that content is always available and delivered even in cases of high visitor traffic, intermittent spikes, and server outages, resulting in better customer experience and satisfaction.

-- Accurate analytics and intelligence: CDNs provide data about the end users such as user location, device types, browsing patterns, and upcoming trends across the globe.
+- Accurate analytics and intelligence: CDNs provide data about end-users such as user location, device types, browsing patterns, and upcoming trends across the globe.
 This performance data helps in getting critical and actionable insights as well as intelligence into the visitor base.

 - Improved SEO rankings: Search engines love fast sites.
-They take speed into consideration in their SEO ranking algorithm.
-Moreover, due to quick page loading time, the bounce rate is usually quite low compared to slower sites.
+They consider speed in the SEO ranking algorithm.
+Moreover, due to quick page loading time, the bounce rate is usually relatively low compared to slower sites.